Mac security 101: How secure are Macs, really?

 Malware is a significant threat against virtually all devices, including Macs.
 While Windows PCs tend to be more susceptible to traditional forms of malicious software, adware and potentially unwanted programs (PUPs) are prevalent for Macs.

 Adware can redirect your browser searches, display pop-ups, slow your computer’s performance, and generally annoy you.
 While not technically malware, PUPs are similarly problematic.
-They’re often bundled with legitimate apps, so you may willingly download one without even noticing.
+They’re often bundled with legitimate apps, so users may willingly download a PUP without even noticing.
 In the best-case scenario, they offer no real benefits.
 In the worst-case scenario, they could slow performance and act as spyware or adware.

 Macs may also be impacted by ransomware, trojans, malicious websites, social engineering attacks, cryptojacking, and other nefarious schemes.